pivotal-cf/docs-pks/shutdown-startup.hbs.md

 To shut down the TKGI API and TKGI Database VMs, do the following:

-1. Run the `bosh vms` command to list your Tanzu Kubernetes Grid Integrated Edition control plane VMs.
+1. Run the `bosh vms` command to list your {{  vars.product }} control plane VMs.

     ```
     bosh -d pivotal-container-service-DEPLOYMENT-ID vms
     ```
-    Where `DEPLOYMENT-ID` is the BOSH-generated ID of your Tanzu Kubernetes Grid Integrated Edition deployment.
+    Where `DEPLOYMENT-ID` is the BOSH-generated ID of your {{  vars.product }} deployment.

     For example:

     ```console
     $ bosh -d pivotal-container-service-1bf7b02738056cdc37e6 vms
     ```

 1. Review the `bosh vms` output:
     * Record the TKGI API VM name, listed under **Instances** as `pivotal-container-service/` followed by a unique BOSH-generated hash.
     * Record the TKGI Database VM name(s), listed under **Instances** as `pks-db/` followed by a unique BOSH-generated hash.

 1. Using your IaaS dashboard, locate and gracefully shut down the TKGI control plane VMs:
     1. The TKGI API VMs.
     1. The TKGI Database VMs.

     <img src="images/nsxt/shutdown/shutdown-pks.png" alt="Shut Down TKGI API VM">